 C. Two (2) days used - $175

 An employee using more than two (2) days during the 12 months immediately prior to his/her anniversary date is ineligible for a sick leave incentive award.

+8. An employee who takes sick leave on a Holiday for which the employee is scheduled to work shall only receive Holiday pay pursuant to Section 16.1

-8. After completing the probationary period the employee's date of employment shall be used for calculating sick leave benefits.
+9. After completing the probationary period the employee's date of employment shall be used for calculating sick leave benefits.